DependableSoftware2-0/SemanticTemporalFusion/01PaperOutline.md

 # Questions
 ### Q4 Why should the community care?

+* DNN performance is directly related to its capacity (cite papers with the pareto curve)
+* Bigger the size of the network better the performance of the network.
+* Autonomous systems especially robots are embedded devices and have limited resources.
+* The DNN which are deployed on autonomous systems have constraints of the resources from the system.
+* The limited resources have a limit on the size of the network and hence will produce sub-par performance.
+* As the DNN outputs are used for making autonomous decisions the performance degradation in the DNN will lead to catastropic failure in the system.
+* Different methodology has been proposed to improve the performance of DNN in constrained enviroments:
+   * Architecture modifications ?
+   * Training modifications
+   * Loss function modifications
+   * information Fusion
+   * output fusion
+* Even though atonomnous systems are constrined by the hardware limitations they have an advantage that they are embodied agents.
+* The embodiement of the agent can be used to overcome the limitation.
+* The embodiement of the agent has an advantage that the agents can move around and collect more information Thus they dont need to make decision based on single source of data.
+* The different sources of data now can fused to make a
+* In this work, we focus on the task of semantic segmentation with DNN.
+Our goal is to improve the performance of semantic segmentation with minimum increase of computation by exploiting the embodiment and the redundancy of information.
+* We propose to use Multi-View geometry and semantic fusion
+* Our goal is to

+### Reliability based introduction
 * DNN outputs are unreliable and cannot be trusted to make decisions in autonomous systems.
 * Different methodology has been proposed to increase the reliability of the DNN including
    * Architecture modifications ?